AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/style-system.md

     >
     >All Core Components adhere to **[BEM notation](https://github.com/adobe/aem-core-wcm-components/wiki/css-coding-conventions)**.
 It is a best practice to target the outer CSS class when creating a default style for a component.
 Another best practice is to target class names specified by the Core Component BEM notation rather than HTML elements.

 1. Return to the browser and the AEM page.
-You should see the Underline style added:
+You should see that the Underline style added:

     ![Underline style visible in webpack dev server](assets/style-system/underline-implemented-webpack.png)

-1. In the AEM editor you should now be able to toggle on and off the **Underline** style and see the changes reflected visually.
+1. In the AEM Editor, you should now be able to toggle on and off the **Underline** style and see that the changes reflected visually.

 ## Quote block Style - Text {#text-component}

-Next, repeat similar steps to apply a unique style to the [Text Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/text.html).
+Next, repeat similar steps to apply a unique style to the [Text Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/text.html).
 The Text component has been proxied into the project under `/apps/wknd/components/text` as part of the **ui.apps** module.
 The default styles of paragraph elements have already been implemented in the **ui.frontend**.

 The [WKND Article designs](assets/pages-templates/wknd-article-design.xd) contain a unique style for the Text component with a quote block: